hoangduytranuk/blender_manual/blender_docs/manual/troubleshooting/gpu.rst

 Blender uses of OpenGL for the 3D viewport and user interface.
 The graphics card (GPU) and driver have a big impact on Blender's behavior and performance.

-This pages lists possible solutions for graphics glitches, problems with Eevee and Cycles, and crashes related to your GPU.
+This page lists possible solutions for graphics glitches, problems with Eevee and Cycles, and crashes related to your GPU.